fastai/course20/docs/start_jarviscloud.md

 # JarvisCloud

 ![image](images/jarviscloud/jarvisandfastai.png)
-Jarvis Cloud was built primarily with 2 purposes in mind.
+JarvisCloud was built primarily with 2 purposes in mind.
 We want the platform to be simple and affordable for deep learning and AI practitioners.

 By the end of the post, you would be able to create a Jupyter notebook and also ssh into the instance.
 All in less than 30 seconds.

 ## Pricing

 We currently offer 2 kind of GPU's.
-RTX 5000 (16GB) priced at 0.49$ an hour and RTX 6000 (24GB) priced @ 0.99$ an hour.
+RTX 5000 (16GB) is priced at 0.49$ an hour and RTX 6000 (24GB) at 0.99$ an hour.
 We recommend using RTX 5000 for this course.
 All fastai users get a discount of 20% on RTX 5000 GPU's.
 So RTX 5000 cards will cost you $0.392 per hour which is the lowest to our knowledge and each instance comes with a free 20GB of storage space.

 While not using the instances, you can pause the instances and you will just be charged $0.0005 per GB for every hour.
 So the 20GB storage will cost you $0.01 per hour.